-We have Ipads use to contact family on face book, Skype, Zoom and other forms of social media.
-The Ipads are also available to read newspapers and periodicals and play scrabble, other word games, solitaire and other card games, do art work, watch movies.
-Residents can use the lpads in small groups or available for resident within their own room.
+We have Ipads available for resident use to contact family on face book, Skype, Zoom and other forms of social media.
+The Ipads are also available to read newspapers and periodicals and play scrabble, other word games, solitaire and other card games, do art work, watch movies according to their various interests.
+Residents can use the lpads in small groups or within their own room.
 It has been amazing how many residents are now tech savvy.
 You can use them to send and receive emails from family including photos.